Tiling dense hypergraphs: Proof of the main results

+We colour each edge $Y$ of $K$ by one of at most $2^{s^{m}}$ colours corresponding to the $m$-digraph~$H[Y]$ labelled by the part indices.
+Applying \cref{thm:erd-original} with $K$, $sb'$ and $s^{-s}2^{-s^{m}}$ playing the rôles of $P$, $n$ and $\gamma$ to the colour with the most edges, we identify a complete $s$-partite subgraph $K' \subset K$ with parts of size $b$ whose edges all correspond to the same $s$-vertex $m$-digraph~$R$ with $R \in \P$.
+In other words, $K'$ is isomorphic to the blow-up $R(b)$.
+We take out the vertices of $K'$ and repeat this process until all but at most $(\eta/2) b's$ vertices of~$K$ are covered, as desired. \end{proof}

-This lemma follows from a straightforward application of the Weak Hypergraph Regularity Lemma.
+It remains to show \cref{lem:blow-up-matching}.
+The existence of the tiling follows by a straightforward application of the Weak Hypergraph Regularity Lemma.
 Here we provide an alternative (possibly simpler) proof.
-More precisely, we derive \cref{lem:blow-up-matching} by applying the following result~$O(1/\mu^2)$ times.
+More precisely, we derive \cref{lem:blow-up-matching} by repeatedly applying the following result.